kryptokrona/hugin-api/README.md

 Hugin also packs some powerful decentralized P2P encrypted features like video, voice, screen sharing and filesharing.

-To be able to get data more easily from Hugin this RESTful API called Hugin Cache was created.
-It provides useful endpoints for within the Kryptokrona project as well as other external 3rd party interests.
+To be able to get data more easily from Hugin this RESTful API and websocket server called Hugin API was created.
+It provides useful endpoints for within the Kryptokrona project as well as other external 3rd party interests that wants to host their own Hugin API.

 # Table of Contents